 - Increased cost.
 There is no question that optical zoom would increase the price of an already expensive camera.

 - Increased complexity.
-An optical zoom setting will make it harder for users to setup and shoot.
-It requires more decisions and it wouldn't be able to be changed on the fly – at least in most settings.
+An optical zoom setting would make it harder for users to set up and shoot.
+It requires more decisions and it wouldn’t be able to be changed on the fly – at least in most settings.

 What’s the Difference Between Digital and Optical Zoom?